Oktoberfest Games from Authentic to Obscure

 Oktoberfest can be a sausage fest of sorts, and one major way is via brat eating contests.
 The Big Weiners of this competition have golden stomachs.
 San Diego’s Ocean Beach Oktoberfest also hosts a Sausage Toss Competition.
 Qualification rounds involve tossing a sausage into a tub.
 The following day 10 finalists participate in a secret, high stakes competition which is unveiled at the fest.
 The winner lands a $10,000 cash prize!

 Brats + Dogs

 We fully support the increasing popularity of weiner dog racing at Oktoberfest.
-Dachsunds are of German descent and related to sausage by form and nickname--What could be more authentic than getting them involved in a competition?
+Dachsunds are of German descent and related to sausage by form and nickname--What could be more authentic than getting them involved in an Oktoberfest game?
 Dachsund translated into English literally means "badger dog," and this badger dog don’t care, he just won Running of the Wieners at Fargo Oktoberfest.